 You need to sight a landmark bigger than a buoy because even if the swim’s only 400m, a 6ft buoy’s not something you can pick out quickly and clearly.
 At Hyde Park, one way there’s a tower block and the other there’s a break in the tree line.

 And that last point’s key.
 Often if there’s a continual tree line, you might be lucky and find a gap, which comes in very handy for sighting.
 Sometimes what’s not there can be very useful.

 Minor challenge: Deep-water start

-Race examples: The majority of open-water triathlons in the UK will be in a lake or reservoir.
-The Dambuster’s (www.pacesetterevents.com) one of the most well-known and happens at Rutland Water, while a number of races take place at Dorney Lake, Eton (humanrace.co.uk or www.votwo.co.uk/events).
+Race examples The majority of open-water triathlons in the UK will be in a lake or reservoir.
+The Dambuster’s (www.pacesetterevents.com) one of the most well-known and takes place at Rutland Water, while a number of races take place at Dorney Lake, Eton (humanrace.co.uk or www.votwo.co.uk/events).
 There’s also Bala (www.wrecsamtri.org.uk), though gusts can create choppy conditions.

-For lots more swimming advice head to our Training section
+For loads more swimming advice head to our Training section.